Add Your Heading Text Here

 Once you run this code you will get a beautiful JSON response.

-In this JSON response, you will get Google ads and People also ask data as well.
+In this JSON response, you will get People also ask for data & related search data as well.
 So, you are getting full data from Google not just organic results.

 What if I need results from a different country?

-As you might know google show different results in different countries for the same query.
+As you might know, Google shows different results in different countries for the same query.
 Well, I just have to change the country parameter in the above code.

 Here’s a video tutorial on how to use Scrapingdog’s Google SERP API.⬇️